Part 1: A love letter to my birth child

 *Aneesah (may Allah be pleased with her).

 What a beautiful way of extending love between different families.
 What an honor Allah has bestowed upon women.
-A means to give life, an ability to connect separate bonds into one through breastfeeding.
+A means to give life, a power to nourish and an ability to connect separate bonds into one through breastfeeding.

 It doesn’t only strengthen our bond with each other, but it has strengthened my love for your mother.
 My sister.
 And even your blood siblings, who I didn’t get to nurse.
 Yet they feel like my own.
 You have knit our relationship snug and warm.